dev-sec/ansible-collection-hardening/roles/ssh_hardening/README.md

   - Default: `30s`
   - Description: specifies the time allowed for successful authentication to the SSH server.
   - Type: str
   - Required: no
+- `ssh_macs_config`
+  - Default: `true`
+  - Description: Whether or not configuring the macs of the server.
+  - Type: bool
+  - Required: no
 - `ssh_macs`
   - Default: ``